-Assisted living homes in Alaska provide a homelike residence for people who are elderly or need help with activities of daily living (ADLs) like eating and bathing.
-Room and board with meals is standard, and personal or healthcare services beyond just help with ADLs may also be provided.
+Assisted living homes in Alaska provide room and board for people who are elderly or need help with activities of daily living (ADLs) like eating and bathing.
+Personal, healthcare, or nursing services including medical treatments may also be provided.

 Unlike most other states, Alaska does not have additional rules for assisted living homes with Alzheimer’s units, except that a special alarm system should be installed that alerts staff if someone with dementia wanders out of the building.
 Training is required for all staff to care for assisted-living residents, but there is no additional training required in homes that serve people with dementia (most states do require additional training).

 Every person in Alaskan assisted living must have a services contract in place before moving in.
-That contract will include the following:
+Moving into assisted living in Alaska on short notice is going to be difficult, therefore, because you’ll need to agree to a contract that includes the following:

 – Which activities of daily living (ADLs) the person can and cannot do themselves